Chart Color Schemes

 The level of residential development activity in Taroona is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers in Taroona shows around 9 dwelling approvals per year over the past 5 financial years, totalling an estimated 46 homes.
-No approvals have been recorded so far in FY-2026.
-The area has experienced population decline, with housing supply adequate relative to demand, resulting in a well-balanced market and good buyer choice.
-New dwellings are developed at an average cost of $754,000, targeting the premium market segment.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Taroona has experienced around 9 dwellings receiving development approval each year over the past 5 financial years, totalling an estimated 46 homes.
+So far in FY-2025/26, 2 approvals have been recorded.
+The area has experienced population decline, with housing supply remaining adequate relative to demand, creating a well-balanced market with good buyer choice.
+New dwellings are developed at an average value of $754,000, indicating developers target the premium market segment with higher-end properties.

-In this financial year, there have been $47,000 in commercial approvals, indicating the area's residential nature.
-Compared to Greater Hobart, Taroona has around two-thirds the rate of new dwelling approvals per person and ranks among the 39th percentile nationally, reflecting relatively constrained buyer choice and interest in existing properties.
-Recent construction comprises 75.0% detached dwellings and 25.0% medium and high-density housing, preserving the area's low density nature and attracting space-seeking buyers.
-This shift indicates decreasing availability of developable sites and changing lifestyles requiring more diverse housing options.
-The estimated population per dwelling approval is 440 people, reflecting Taroona's quiet development environment.
+This financial year, there have been $4.8 million in commercial approvals, demonstrating Taroona's primarily residential nature.
+Compared to Greater Hobart, Taroona has around two-thirds the rate of new dwelling approvals per person and places among the 39th percentile of areas assessed nationally, resulting in relatively constrained buyer choice supporting interest in existing properties.
+This level reflects market maturity and possible development constraints.
+Recent construction comprises 75.0% detached dwellings and 25.0% medium and high-density housing, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+This represents a shift from the area's existing housing composition (currently 97.0% houses), indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for more diverse, affordable housing options.

 Frequently Asked Questions - Development